yordan89k/Companies/README.md

 - Validations on user input when creating Store
 - Geocoding when creating a Store (Controller automatically gets Longitude and Latitude of address through Google API).
 - User selects a company from a list so the Backend can bind its Unique ID and the new store's Foreign Key
-- Drop down menu with existing companies' names on Store Edit page
+- Drop down menu with existing companies' names on Store Edit page (View Model)

 # See the project in action
 (2 min video, EN)